Probing ultrafast heating and ionization dynamics in solid density plasmas with time-resolved resonant X-ray absorption and emission: Introduction

 In this experiment, the XFEL photon energy was tuned to 8.2 keV to be resonant with an electron transition between two bound states of highly charged nitrogen-like Cu$^{22+}$ ions generated by the high-power optical laser.
-When the specific charged state is present, the XFEL photons resonantly excite a \textit{K}-shell bound electron to a higher \textit{L}-shell state with a corresponding increase in plasma opacity, resulting in enhanced resonant emission through de-excitation.
+When the specific charged state is populated, the XFEL photons resonantly excite a K-shell bound electron to a higher L-shell state with a corresponding increase in plasma opacity, resulting in enhanced resonant emission through de-excitation.
 By varying the time delay between the XFEL and optical laser driver, we observed a clear rise in the resonant X-ray emission yield—proportional to the Cu$^{22+}$ ion population—that peaks at approximately $\sim$2.5 ps after the laser pulse maximum and decays over a timescale of up to 10 ps.
 Furthermore, a distinct correlation between resonant emission and attenuation of X-ray beam is observed, inferring the consistent underlying heating, ionization and recombination dynamics.
+Such simultaneous measurements isolate the contribution from a single charge state with sub-picosecond time resolution, enabling quantitative tracking of both the evolution of a specific ionic population and the resonant opacity at solid density.
+This observed correlation implies that the resonant features are confined to a small spatial scale length near the front surface, on the order of $\mum$.
+To our best knowledge, no previous diagnostic has provided time-resolved access to both charge-state–selective resonant absorption and emission in a highly transient, solid-density plasma.
 In addition, neighboring satellite emissions in the vicinity of resonant XFEL photon energy are clearly detected.
-These features reflect complex atomic processes in which, besides the dominant on-resonance radiative decay, Auger decay and collisional relaxation of excited electrons can also contribute to the de-excitation following X-ray resonant pumping, thereby altering the electronic configuration and emitted spectrum.
+These features reflect complex atomic processes in which, besides the dominant on-resonance radiative decay, Auger decay and collisional relaxation of excited ions can also contribute to the de-excitation following X-ray resonant pumping, thereby altering the electronic configuration and emitted spectrum.
 Such off-resonance emission has also been reported in previous XFEL-only studies\cite{Berg2018}; however, it is now observed in a laser-generated hot dense plasma, where non-thermal electron populations with MeV energies can significantly modify collisional rates.
-Here, the off-resonance emission line intensities on both sides of the XFEL photon energy are similar, suggesting that the collisional ionization and recombination rates are comparable and within an order of magnitude of the radiative \textit{K}–\textit{L} transition rate.
+Here, the off-resonance emission line intensities on both sides of the XFEL photon energy are similar, suggesting that the collisional ionization and recombination rates are comparable and within an order of magnitude of the radiative K-L transition rate.
 To unveil the complex dynamics, comprehensive simulations using atomic collisional-radiative, particle-in-cell (PIC) and magneto-hydrodynamics (MHD) codes were performed, incorporating both local thermodynamic equilibrium (LTE) and non-LTE (NLTE) ionization models.
-Comparison with experimental data shows that the PIC simulations, using current collisional and ionization models with or without recombination, tend to overestimate the heating depth and ionization evolution heating under the extreme conditions achieved in our experiment.
-The results thus highlight the need for improved modeling for predictive capabilities – achieved here using state-of-the-art PIC simulations implementing non-equilibrium collisional processes.
+Comparison with experimental data highlights the sensitivity of the predictive capability of the simulation framework to the initial laser–target interaction parameters and modeling choices.
+Specifically, a realistic peak laser intensity, based on measured laser spatial profiles, together with appropriate preplasma conditions, is found to be essential for state-of-the-art simulations incorporating non-equilibrium collisional processes to reproduce the experimentally observed plasma heating and ionization dynamics.